Luke the latest Whitelock to become an All Black

-WELLINGTON Luke Whitelock has emulated older brothers Sam and George by becoming an All Black after the Canterbury loose forward was selected on Sunday for New Zealand's northern hemisphere tour in November.
+WELLINGTON Luke Whitelock's versatility has helped him emulate older brothers Sam and George by becoming an All Black after the Canterbury loose forward was selected on Sunday for New Zealand's northern hemisphere tour in November.

+Whitelock, who had been involved in the wider training squad this year, was selected ahead of players like Brad Shields and World Cup winner Victor Vito for his ability to play blindside flanker as well as number eight, All Blacks coach Steve Hansen told reporters in Dunedin.

+"We are looking for someone that can support Kieran Read in that position but has utility value as well," Hansen said of the 1.90 metre-tall, 22-year-old Whitelock.

-Uncapped scrumhalf TJ Perenara and lock Luke Romano have also returned to the squad after they were both ruled out earlier this year with injuries.
+Uncapped scrumhalf TJ Perenara (ankle stress fracture) and lock Luke Romano (groin) have also returned to the squad after they were both ruled out earlier this year with injuries.

+The decision to pick five locks, because Romano was unlikely to be fully fit from his injury until after the second match on tour, had meant that Wellington duo Shields and Vito were unlucky to have missed out, Hansen said.

-Wellington loose forward Ardie Savea, the younger brother of winger Julian, has been included as an 'apprentice' player for the tour to get a taste of the All Blacks environment, coach Steve Hansen said.
+Wellington loose forward Ardie Savea, the younger brother of winger Julian, has been included as an 'apprentice' player for the tour to get a taste of the All Blacks environment.

-"We are continuing the scheme we started with the younger hookers who came into camp earlier this year, and, like them, the aim of the initiative is to give him exposure to all aspects of the All Blacks environment," Hansen said in a statement.

 The All Blacks have already said they will split the squad for the first week to give younger players an opportunity to prove their worth in the buildup to their first non-World Cup test against Japan on November 2.